 - Judges will declare any conflicts of interest regarding relationships with either the nominator or the nominee.

 - Only entries submitted via the appropriate online entry form will be considered.

 - All information provided will be treated in the strictest confidence – all judges are required to sign non-disclosure agreements.

-- Each category will have a shortlist of five, one overall winner and two runners up.
+- Each category will have a shortlist of three, one overall winner and two runners-up.